Owen-Allen/-bookstore/instructions/PROJECT.md

 ASK TA ABOUT:
 - Is book_order going to be redundant?
-We think so. (double diamond) You can have a book without an order, but an order needs books, this
+We think so. (double diamond) You can have a book without an order, but an order needs books...
-- If the user inputs a different billing/shipping address, do we need to save that new address IN USER?

 - Do we need to show all attributes in relation schema?
 How do we show composites?

+- I think we need to show FD's for the whole table, not just for individual relations i.e show what just the user_id implies for the WHOLE table.
+(SHOW FD's document)

+- Do we need more about banking?

 COMPARE TO ER_DIAGRAM FROM A3?
 We aren't actually gonna make a table for book_order, it just exists in the relation